wschick/af-specification-editor/README.md

 # Deploying the Specification

 The database will be exported to a **Specification Version** for deployment.
 This is a snapshot of the database.
 When a specification version is exported, it is considered a release candidate, and can undergo downstream integration and acceptance testing.
-Once a version has been approved downstream, that version will be recored as the **Latest Production Specification Version**.
+Once a version has been approved downstream, that version will be recored as a **Published Specification Version**.

 ### Process Story